Standards of Student Conduct

 - Remand the case to formal hearing.

 The Dean of Student Services shall have the power to impose suspension and to recommend expulsion to the Superintendent/President.
 If the student does not accept the action of the Dean of Student Services, the student has the right to appeal and request a formal hearing under the Appeal Procedures section as set forth below.
-A student who has been suspended and is waiting for a formal hearing will not be able to attend any on campus or College District-sponsored activities.
+A student who has been suspended and is waiting for a formal hearing will not be able to attend any on- campus or College District-sponsored activities.

-If permissible, the student may contact his/her instructor(s) or appropriate District office by email or voicemail to receive class assignments or other information.
+If permissible, the student may contact his/her/their instructor(s) or appropriate District office by email or voicemail to receive class assignments or other information.
 Assignments or District documents can be turned into the College Police Office to be forwarded to the appropriate parties.
 If violation(s) of Student Conduct includes issues of campus or personal safety, the student may be prohibited from contacting any District staff, faculty, or students.

 The Governing Board shall consider any recommendation from the Superintendent/President for expulsion.
 The Governing Board shall consider an expulsion recommendation in closed session unless the student requests that the matter be considered in a public meeting.
 Final action by the Governing Board shall be reported in a public meeting.

-Withdrawal of Consent to Remain on Campus: The Superintendent/President or his/her designee, including the Dean of Student Services, may notify any person for whom there is reasonable belief that the person has willfully disrupted the orderly operation of the campus that consent to remain on campus has been withdrawn.
-If the person is on campus at the time, the student must promptly leave or be escorted off campus.
+Withdrawal of Consent to Remain on Campus: The Superintendent/President or his/her/their designee, including the Dean of Student Services, may notify any person for whom there is reasonable belief that the person has willfully disrupted the orderly operation of the campus that consent to remain on campus has been withdrawn.
+If the person is on campus at the time, he/she/they must promptly leave or be escorted off campus.
 If consent is withdrawn by the Superintendent/President’s designee or the Dean of Student Services, a written report must be promptly made to the Superintendent/President.

 The person for whom consent has been withdrawn may be submit a written request for a hearing on the withdrawal within the period of the withdrawal.
 The request shall be granted no later than three (3) days from the date of receipt of the request.
 The hearing will be conducted in accordance with the provisions of this procedure relating to short-term suspensions.